Damian Hernandez said he was on the verge of quitting bass fishing one day when he asked God, "Do you want me to quit?"

-A Christian-based club West Coast Christian holds six competitive tournaments each year, but the club is known more for its mission, which is as it should be Hernandez said.
-The membership is small, made up of members from Ventura County, California, but the goal is huge.
+A Christian-based club West Coast Christian holds six competitive tournaments each year, but the club is known more for its mission, which is as it should be, Hernandez said.
+The membership is small, comprised of members from Ventura County, California, but the goal is huge.

-"Yes, we want to use fishing as a way to spread the Gospel.
-In 2005 we began taking graduates of the Ventura Rescue Mission program fishing.
-This program is a nine-month recovery program for men with drug and alcohol problems.
+"Yes, we want to use fishing to spread the Gospel.
+So in 2005, we began taking Ventura Rescue Mission program graduates fishing.
+This nine-month recovery program is for men with drug and alcohol problems.

-But West Coast Christian Anglers doesn't just take them fishing, they also offer anglers a chance to join the club.
-"Four of our present members came out of this mission and one is club chaplain," he said.
+But West Coast Christian Anglers don't just take them fishing.
+They also offer anglers a chance to join the club.
+"Four of our present members came out of this mission, and one is the club chaplain," he said.

-West Coast conducts all of its mission work without the aid of sponsorships, relying solely on donations.
+West Coast conducts all of its mission work without sponsorships, relying solely on donations.

-In addition to its work with those from the Mission, the club also helps each spring with Kids Day at Lake Casidas.
+In addition to working with those from the Mission, the club also helps with Kids Day at Lake Casitas each spring.
 They cook for the 150 volunteers at this event, which is held in late March.